0cjs/sedoc/git/submodule.md

 the submodule to stage a new gitlink entry to that new commit; if the working copy is dirty you will not be able to stage until the changes in the submodule are commited there.

+### Relative Source URLs

+The source URL may be made relative by starting it with `./` or `../` in which case it's relative to the URL of the superproject's "default remote."

+The default remote appears to be found by derferencing `HEAD` and, if that's a ref and has a tracking ref, using the URL of the remote of that tracking ref.
+If that remote does not exist, it tries to look up the URL for the remote `origin`.
+If that doesn't exist, it doesn't fail but instead interprets the relative path relative to the filesystem location of the parent repo.

+This last case can occur e.g. when you're init'ing the subrepo of a subrepo. the upper subrepo has HEAD pointing to a commit (so no tracking ref) because it's set based it's parent repo's commit.
+If your git config is not the default `core.defaultRemoteName = origin`, it won't find a remote URL.

+If it gets to this relative fileystem path point, the filesystem path is unlikely to be a Git repo and so won't be a valid source and the clone will fail.
+However, `git submodule update` does not recognise this, retries (failing again), and then leaves the submodule init'd to that bad remote.
+Any further attempt to use any of this will fail until you `deinit` that submodule and init it again to a valid URL.

 ### Configuration Storage Details